SamuelYJKim/avoid-the-crowd/README.md

 ## How to Use

 The user can type in a category name for the places of interest they are trying to find.
-Once they search, our app can return the 5 of the closests location in order of busyness from least to greatest.
-From there, the user can look through the selection and heart, share or minimize the card list
+Once they search, our app can return up to 10 of the closests location in order of busyness from least to greatest.
+From there, the user can look through posts that contains the name, address, photo and other information.

+## Languages and Tools

+Languages: JavaScript, Python, HTML, CSS
+Tools: Node.js, Flask, Google Maps API, BestTime API, React Library, Material UI

 ## Credits

 Created by Nitesh Chetry, Samuel Kim, Joon Kim, Ali Byott, and Brian Tran